handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 Ensuring a high level of accessibility by default, Handsontable's built-in features include:

-- Intuitive [keyboard navigation](#keyboard-navigation) that lets you access any feature without using a mouse.
+- Intuitive [keyboard navigation](@/guides/navigation/keyboard-navigation.md) that lets you access any feature without using a mouse.
 - Transparent HTML structure following best accessibility practices.
 - [ARIA attributes](#aria-attributes) that complement HTML where needed.
 - Support for the most popular [screen readers](#supported-screen-readers).
-- Compliance with the most important [accessibility standards](#accessibility).
+- Compliance with the most important accessibility [standards and regulations](#accessibility-compliance).

-Navigation modes (about our general approach towards different a11y settings within Handsontable)

-- Our approach - different behavior depending on the context and business case (spreadsheet vs data grid)
-- Handsontable requires to be adjusted (configure or customized) for each particular use case, as we don't assume anything upfront (how he grid will be used etc.), and there are not standards for spreadsheets; even for complex data grid the standards are incomplete.
+- A set of configurable [accessibility options](#accessibility-configuration).

+That said, there's no universal accessibility standard for spreadsheets, and such standards for data grids are incomplete.
+Also, the number of Handsontable's use case scenarios is huge and each implementation is different.
+That's why we don't make any assumptions about how you'll use Handsontable.
+Instead, we give you a set of [options](#accessibility-configuration) that you can configure to better match your users' accessibility needs.

 ### Accessibility demo